AVGP/50linesofcode/post-raw/2017-03-06-cors-a-guided-tour.md

 ## TL;DR

+* The browser enforces the [Same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) to avoid getting responses from websites that do not share the same origin.
-* The [Same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) does not prevent requests being made to other origins, but disables access to the response from JavaScript.
+* The Same-origin policy does not prevent requests being made to other origins, but disables access to the response from JavaScript.
 * [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) headers allow access to cross-origin responses.
 * CORS together with credentials require caution.
+* CORS is a browser-enforced policy.
+Other applications aren't affected by it.

 ## Our example
 I will only show the request handling code here, but the [full example is available on Github](https://github.com/avgp/cors-demo-app).